 The Beer Game was invented in the 1960s by Jay Forrester at MIT.
 The game was designed to teach about supply and demand chains .
 Users are required to balance these and keep inventories.
 IIOM, has a free multiplayer version of the online beer game, here >>and a single player version here >> You have to […]

-Social Sciences Librarians’ Blog
+Social Sciences and Humanities Librarians’ Blog

 Think Tank reports on the invasion of Ukraine – Consilium (europa.eu)Useful bibliography with annotations and links on recent European think tanks’ publications about the conflict.
 A useful starting point for grey literature.